 My favourites are generally a mix between the most scenic passes in the Dolomites and some of the most iconic spots.

 As I've got older I've started to appreciate that the more effort you put into a single snap, the more rewarding editing, showcasing and memorable that photo will be.

-Hiking trails are prevalent all over the Dolomites, I would know, I've walked over a thousand miles here.
-I feel like the third member of The Proclaimers.
+Hiking trails are prevalent all over the Dolomites, I would know, I have walked over a thousand miles here.
+I almost feel like the third member of The Proclaimers.